 - Read through the notes.
 Discuss which are the most common answers.
 (They are most likely to focus on lung cancer).

 - Put pupils in groups.
 On sugar paper, draw and label the body of a smoker from head to toe to show how smoking affects health.

 - Take feedback from each group.
 Use the knowledge pupils share to summarise that smoking affects the entire body and not just the lungs.

 - Present Slide 4 ‘A Smoker’s Body’ to summarise.

 Resources needed:PowerPoint projector and slides.
 Internet to access links.

 Key learning outcomeExplain the risks of smoking to health.

 - Present Slide 4 ‘A Smoker’s Body’.
 Talk through head to toe the effects of smoking.
-For older groups of pupils, you may choose to use the WHO Smokers Body.
-However, check image first, as it is a graphic depiction of how smoking affects the body.

 - Using Slides 5 & 6 discuss that the risk of smoking is greater than many believe.